jeremynoesen/AISpongeLite/README.md

 ## Usage

+There are two types of commands available: standard and news.
+Each type has the following three commands:

-- `/episode`: Generate an audio-only episode.
+- `/<type> episode`: Generate an audio-only episode.
 This will create a full episode with multiple characters, sound effects, and background music.
-- `/tts`: Make a character speak text.
+- `/<type> tts`: Make a character speak text.
 You can also apply various audio effects to the generated speech based on the effects available in episodes.
-- `/chat`: Chat with a character.
+- `/<type> chat`: Chat with a character.
 History is not remembered, so each message is independent.
 Your display name is inserted into the prompt so the character can address you.

 ## Demonstration